 Target group/ Audienc e (Who?)
 Message/ Objective of the engagement (What?)
 Channels, tools and materials used and timeframe / regularity (How?)
 Expected engagement outcome Quantitative targets (some repeated in more than one row) General public Help the wider public understand the mesopelagic populations, community, and broader ecosystem complexity and considerations as well as challenges and opportunities for European fisheries potentially exploiting the system.
 Raise consumer awareness of the food security challenges and positive, societal impacts of European fisheries and aquaculture (food Use relevant existing EU platforms as project website(s) with a duration extending much longer than the project duration.
 Short introductory videos and of survey and fishing processes.
 Social media outreach.
 Press releases / conferences, Newspaper / general public and scientific popular magazine articles.
 Raised awareness of general public about key elements of the MEESO project, its research goals and accomplishment considering sustainability and perspectives in potential exploitation of mesopelagic resources.
 Prepare material for a well- informed public One MEESO project website 3-4 videos on fishing practice and abundance estimation.
-Social media outreach, press releases and other articles as needed (there will be submitted at

-security and discussion on least 1

-employment). exploiting some major press

-• Raise awareness of the of the planet's release or 1

-importance of last pristine newspaper

-collaborative research resources. article or

-for European fishers made one

-and the Blue Economy. press

-conference

-per project

-year which

-will also be

-communicat

-ed as social

-media

-outreach).

-Scientifi • Provide new • Peer-reviewed • Research • About 30

-c understanding to the publications (R) in the publications scientific

-commun marine and fisheries form of articles, posters, advancing the reports

-ity scientists and the conference/symposia science and • 6

-(research broader scientific proceedings, research policy (e.g. demonstrati

-and community (i.e. publications. biological ons of

-educatio researchers in fisheries Scientific conferences knowledge of equipment,

-n) policy, economics and and symposia, e.g. ICES, stocks / methods

-social-sciences) to NAFO, etc. ecosystems, and

-support advancement of • Input to relevant reliable, stock prototypes

-research and scientific ICES working projections, • 5 scientific

-development. or study group(s). sustainability, manuscripts

-• Data sets with economic for

-standardized design and efficiency, publication

-format for ICES and socio-economic in scientific

-STECF data centres - and social journals

-publicly available. impacts, etc.). • Aiming at 1

-• E-learning training • Training in symposium

-courses/webinars and methods, • A MEESO

-workshops in relation to techniques, public

-a) data guidance, system database

-management, characteristics and

-standardization, and and complexity database on

-database design, b) new in governance, contaminant

-monitoring, survey and policies and S,

-fishing techniques institutional set- nutraceutica

-implemented, c) further up of relevant ls and

-development of users and nutrients.

-assessment and stakeholders Extension

-management strategy including the of the

-evaluation methods and scientific current

-models, etc. (management open access

-advisory) seafood
+Social media outreach, press releases and other articles as needed (there will be submitted at security and employment). • Raise awareness of the importance of collaborative research for European fishers and the Blue Economy. discussion on exploiting some of the planet's last pristine resources. least 1 major press release or 1 newspaper article or made one press conference per project year which will also be communicat ed as social media outreach).
+Scientifi c commun ity (research and educatio n) Provide new understanding to the marine and fisheries scientists and the broader scientific community (i.e. researchers in fisheries policy, economics and social-sciences) to support advancement of research and development.
+Peer-reviewed publications (R) in the form of articles, posters, conference/symposia proceedings, research publications.
+Scientific conferences and symposia, e.g. ICES, NAFO, etc. Input to relevant scientific ICES working or study group(s).
+Data sets with standardized design and format for ICES and STECF data centres - publicly available.
+E-learning training courses/webinars and workshops in relation to a) data guidance, management, standardization, and database design, b) new monitoring, survey and fishing techniques implemented, c) further development of assessment and management strategy evaluation methods and models, etc. Research publications advancing the science and policy (e.g. biological knowledge of stocks / ecosystems, reliable, stock projections, sustainability, economic efficiency, socio-economic and social impacts, etc.).
+Training in methods, techniques, system characteristics and complexity in governance, policies and institutional setup of relevant users and stakeholders including the scientific (management advisory) About 30 scientific reports 6 demonstrati ons of equipment, methods and prototypes 5 scientific manuscripts for publication in scientific journals Aiming at 1 symposium A MEESO public database and database on contaminant s, nutraceutica ls and nutrients.
+Extension of the current open access seafood